valkey-io/valkey-doc/topics/benchmark.md

   mode, the key must contain "{tag}".
 Otherwise, the command will not be sent to the right cluster node.

+**`--rfr`** _mode_
+: Enable read from replicas in cluster mode.
+  This command must be used with the `--cluster` option.
+  There are three modes for reading from replicas:
+  _no_ - sends read requests to primaries only (default).
+  _yes_ - sends read requests to replicas only.
+  _all_ - sends read requests to all nodes.
+   Since write commands will not be accepted by replicas, it is recommended to enable read from replicas only for read command tests.

 **`--enable-tracking`**
 : Send CLIENT TRACKING ON before starting benchmark.